pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

             timeouts, or using the Connector/J connection property 'autoReconnect=true' to avoid this problem

-          it has been `reported <https://github.com/pongasoft/glu/issues/141>`_ that in order to fix the issue, you can add the following configuration properties in the glu configuration file::
+          it has been `reported <https://github.com/pongasoft/glu/issues/141>`_ that in order to fix the issue, you can add the following configuration properties file::

             dataSource.properties.validationQuery = "SELECT 1"